itsadityagupta/track-job-applications/CONTRIBUTING.md

-# Contributing to Job Application CLI
+# Contributing to Track Job Applications

 A big welcome and thank you for considering contributing to this project!